Compare Quotes in 2 Minutes

 Versatility appears to be expanding in the automobile insurance world.
 Surprisingly, MetLife and Mercury are two of 3 insurance providers that accept PayPal payments also.
 The 3rd PayPal-friendly insurance provider is Progressive Insurance coverage.

-Does this mean that only the three businesses noted above are capable of accepting money payments?
-Rules do alter from time to time, and another insurer, small and big, might change their policies in the future.
+Does this mean that only the three businesses noted above can accept money payments?
+Rules occasionally alter, and another insurer, small and big, might change their policies.
 It never hurts to ask.
 When paying in cash, be sure to obtain a receipt.
 Make the payment before the due date, and after that, call the insurance provider’s primary customer service number to ensure payment was processed.

 Now that you know how to start your auto insurance coverage with a check or cash, it’s time to compare quotes.
 Enter your zip code now and compare up to 10 quotes in about five minutes.
 Get the coverage you need today at the best possible rates.